klystrn/the-tea-shop/README.md

 # TheTeaShop #
-The Tea Shop is passionately dedicated to tea appreciation and sharing our knowledge about tea culture.
+Founded by Reginald Tan in 2021, The Tea Shop is passionately dedicated to tea appreciation and sharing our knowledge about tea culture.

-We aim to share with our customers the health benefits of tea drinking and aspire for our customers to appreciate our specially curated tea blends.
+We aim to share the health benefits of tea drinking withour customers  and aspire for our customers to appreciate our specially curated tea blends.

+Our 2 product lines allow YOU to choose between a strong, aromatic kick or a delightful, blossoming infusion.

-_italic_ The Tea Shop is a mock business idea and is __NOT__ a licensed business and tea distributor _italic_
+_The Tea Shop is a mock business idea and is __NOT__ a licensed business and tea distributor_

 ## Website Pages & Features ##
 - Home
-    -
+    - News & Promotions (Carousell)
     - About Us
+    - Discover (The House Specials, Bouquet Of Dreams, Tea Gift Packs)
+- About Us
+    - Company Description
+    - Company Goals & Mission
-    -
+    - Corporate Responsibility (Environmental friendliness)
+    - Meet Our Team (CEO & Founder: Reginald , Designers: Dylan Chong & Yap Yi Xuan)
 - Products
+    - 3 by 3 grid with products (1st row: The House Specials , 2nd row: Floral Fantasy , 3rd row: Gift Packs)
+    - The House Specials - Earl Grey (SGD$19.90)
+    - The House Specials - English Breakfast Tea (SGD$19.90)
+    - The House Specials - Matcha (SGD$19.90)
+    - Floral Fantasy - Bloom (SGD$24.90)
+    - Floral Fantasy - Reverie (SGD$24.90)
+    - Floral Fantasy - Bliss (SGD$24.90)
+    - The Tea Gift Pack - 4 packets of 3 teas (SGD$179.90)
+    - The Classic Tea Gift Pack - 2 packs of 3 teas (SGD$99.90)
+    - Bouquet of Dreams - 1 pack of 3 teas (SGD$69.90)
+- Product Line (The House Specials)
+    - Carousell of product line
+    - The House Specials - Earl Grey (SGD$19.90)
+    - The House Specials - English Breakfast Tea (SGD$19.90)
+    - The House Specials - Matcha (SGD$19.90)
+    - The Tea Gift Pack - 4 packets of 3 teas (SGD$179.90)
+    - The Classic Tea Gift Pack - 2 packs of 3 teas (SGD$99.90)
+- Product Line (The House Specials)
+    - Carousell of product line
+    - Floral Fantasy - Bloom (SGD$24.90)
+    - Floral Fantasy - Reverie (SGD$24.90)
+    - Floral Fantasy - Bliss (SGD$24.90)
+    - Bouquet of Dreams - 1 pack of 3 teas (SGD$69.90)
-- Selected Product
+- Specific Product
 - Shopping Cart
 - Contact Us & FAQs